 Katherine Bussard – Photography curator at the Art Museum

 Fia Backstrom – Professor of Visual Arts

-Prizes will be awarded to the top 3 entries.
-The first place winner will receive $200, second place will receive $100, and third place will receive $50.
-Experimentation and creative composition are welcome.
+Prizes were awarded to the top 3 entries.
+The first place winner received $200, second place received $100, and third place received $50.